The description of phase transition in a black hole with conformal anomaly in the Ehrenfest's scheme: Abstract

 \section{Abstract}

-We make use of the Ehrenfest's equation to explore the phase transition of a black hole with conformal anomaly.
-The first order phase transition is ruled out because no discontinuity appears in entropy of the black holes.
-We find that the phase transition of black holes belong to the second order subject to the Ehrenfest's equations.
-Further we also show that the second order phase transition will not happen for the black holes without conformal anomaly.
+We make use of the Ehrenfest's equations to explore the phase transition of a black hole with conformal anomaly.
+The first-order phase transition is ruled out because no discontinuity appears in entropy of the black holes.
+We find that the phase transition of such black holes belongs to the second order subject to the Ehrenfest's equations.
+Further we also show that the second-order phase transition will not happen for the black holes without conformal anomaly.

 PACS number(s): 04.70.Bw, 14.80.Hv\\ Keywords: Black hole, Phase transition, Ehrenfest's scheme

 \textbf{I. Introduction}